lamastex/scalable-data-science/db/spark_notebook/readme.md

 Then, *"18"* means just appending image 18 to the same cell. <br>
 We will get one cell with one gif (12-17) and one image (18).

-You may add description in *desc*, or leave it blank.
+You may add description in *desc* for the description of this dict, or leave it blank.

 2. Run the following command.
 Then, you will get the notebook with a name *spark_notebook.scala* and a *gif* directory storing successful creation of *gifs* images.
 It may take some time to complete.